- Student loans up to R200,000

-We'll cover your registration fee, your tuition fee, personal care allowance, subsidised book allowances, meal allowances, transport allowances, accommodation (to a maximum), and learning materials (also to a maximum).
+They'll cover your registration fee, your tuition fee, personal care allowance, subsidised book allowances, meal allowances, transport allowances, accommodation (to a maximum), and learning materials (also to a maximum).
 All allowances are paid out in cash either directly to you through NSFAS Wallet or via the institution.

 Who shouldn't apply?

-Do not apply if you already completed a previous qualification, if you've applied and received funding (since you will be automatically funded for the entire duration of your studies as long as you pass your modules and meet your academic requirements), if your family's combined income is more than R350 000 annually, and if you are a student who is not a South African citizen.
-Furthermore, if you wish to study at a private institution, we won't be able to help you.
+Do not apply if you already completed a previous qualification, if you've applied and received funding (since you will be automatically funded for the entire duration of your studies as long as you pass your modules and meet your academic requirements) if your family's combined income is more than R350 000 annually, and if you are a student who is not a South African citizen.
+Furthermore, if you wish to study at a private institution, they won't be able to help you.

 Students with disabilities are welcome to apply

 They are proudly inclusive, offering to fund not only abled students but disabled students as well. they provide special disability funding to approved students with disabilities.
 So all are welcome to apply for financial assistance.